kgeographer/glos/README_phaseA.md

-### GLOS Phase One: Motif and Tale Type Embeddings
+### GLOS Phase A: Motif and Tale Type Embeddings

-**Updated: 10 June 2025**
+**Updated: 11 June 2025**

-Phase 1 of the Geographic Lens on Stories (GLOS) project has focused on computational representations of canonical folkloristic reference works: *The Types of International Folktales* (ATU) and *The Motif-Index of Folk-Literature* (TMI).
+Phase A of the Geographic Lens on Stories (GLOS) project has focused on computational representations of canonical folkloristic reference works: *The Types of International Folktales* (ATU) and *The Motif-Index of Folk-Literature* (TMI).
 This phase produced two working prototype tools for use by researchers and students of folklore.

 ---